-The share ownership referred to in paragraphs i., ii. and iii. refers to 31 December 2018, remaining unchanged at the date of publication of this report.
+The ownership recorded on 31 December 2019, referred to in sections i., ii. and iii. remains unchanged at the issue date of this report.

-d) Transactions involving Directors and Officers:
+e) Transactions of Directors:

-According to notices received from persons/entities covered by this regulation, it is hereby reported that, on 2018, transactions involving the Corticeira Amorim's shares were not carried out by entities related to the company's Directors and Officers.
+According to notices received from persons/entities covered by this regulation, it is hereby reported that, in 2019, transactions involving the Corticeira Amorim's shares were not carried out by entities related to the company's Directors and Officer, with the exception of those mentioned in sub-paragraphs b) and c).

-No company which controls Corticeira Amorim or any of Corticeira Amorim's directors or officers or any person closely related to such directors or officers carried out transactions involving Corticeira Amorim's financial instruments.
+No company which controls Corticeira Amorim or any of Corticeira Amorim's directors or officers or any person closely related to such directors or officers carried out transactions involving Corticeira Amorim's financial instruments. f) List of Shareholders holding at least one-tenth of the Company's share capital: